Application-Level Sharding Logic: Implementation & Routing Workflows

 }

-// Cache miss triggers synchronous refresh
+// Cache miss: synchronous refresh before returning.

 return topology.RefreshAndReturn(shardIdx)